 Professor Richard Constantine is a senior executive with over 30 years’ experience in the higher education sector.
-His current role as Vice-President Resources and Precincts has a broad range of responsibilities, including leading teams of professionals in the transformation and government relations area, information technology services and facilities.
+His current role as Vice-President Resources and Risk has a broad range of responsibilities, including leading teams of professionals in the transformation and government relations area, information technology services and facilities.

 Richard has had significant experience in the managerial oversight of:

 - student services.

 He has served as a board member of AARNet Pty Ltd, SABRENet and is currently a board member of VERNet Pty Ltd.